memfault/interrupt/_posts/2020-01-29-rust-lib-dsp.md

 #endif //HELLO_WORLD_DSP_RS_H
 ```

+We can now call this function from C file as if it were another C API!

-Below is a snippet of the actual `main.c` file used for that example, with the interesting parts:
+Below is a snippet of the `main.c` file we use to run both our C and Rust
+implementations.

 ```c
 #include "cmsis_dsp_rs.h"